Knape/triggerhappy/README.md

 # Triggerhappy

-> **Triggerhappy -** Easily create native events and event animations, mostly for testing purposes
+> **Triggerhappy -** Easily create native events and event animations, mostly for testing purposes.
+Both for node and the browser

 ## Description

 Triggerhappy lets you create custom javascript events easily without all the boilerplate it usaully requires.
-Need to test touchevents or mousemove events inside your application, triggerhappy lets you do that.
+Need to test touch events, keyboard events or mouse events inside your application, triggerhappy lets you do that.
 It also has a couple of helper function for creating custom animations between points an a lot more.
 Works well with karma and mocha.
 See the api for more information.

 ## Features
-* Create barebone events with a single line
+* Create a barebone events with a single line
 * Create custom event animations with support for multiple events
-* Support for all kind of touch, mouse and keyboard scenarios.
-Like drag, pinch etc
+* Helper functions for getting the clientX, clientY position, converting keyCodes etc

 ## Installation